ipusiron/book_Caesar_concise_en/docs/index.md

+---
+title: Caesar Cipher Breaking – A Concise Edition
+description: A concise and practical guide to understanding and breaking the Caesar cipher.
+image: /book_Caesar_concise_en/cover-ogp.png
+---

 # Caesar Cipher Breaking – A Concise Edition

 Welcome to the official site for the English edition of _Caesar Cipher Breaking – A Concise Edition_, a concise and practical guide to understanding and breaking the Caesar cipher.